elenderg/PAL-1000/instruções de compilação.md

 `Add a parameter to the parameters given "parameter_" and the rider's token's first.`

-`If the rider's token is "_another", put "other_" into the parameter's name.`
+`If the rider's token is "another", put "other_" into the parameter's name.`

 `Move the rider (compiler rules).`